harishankarsjsu/webapp/README.md

 Docker Fundamentals WebApp
 ==========================

-The Docker Fundamentals repository contains the example Hello World Python WebApp
+The Docker Fundamentals repository contains the example Hello World Python WebApp  - edited by Harish in the training class for DOCKERS.

 ## License